Buscando a Frida

+Buscando a Frida won an International Emmy Award for Best Non-English Language U.S. Primetime Program.

 Plot

 The series revolves around the Pons family and how their lives suddenly changed when their daughter, Frida, mysteriously disappears on the night of her father's birthday party.
-During the investigation lies, resentments, and secrets will come out, turning everyone into suspects and unmasking a family that is far from perfect.
+During the investigation, lies, resentments, and secrets come out, turning everyone into suspects and unmasking a family that is far from perfect.

 Cast

 An extensive cast list was published on 30 September 2020 in a press release.